• Skip to main content

 • It's important to know that different gluten-free flour blends use different ingredients and ratios, so results will always vary if you substitute.
 I have never used any other brand of flour to make this recipe (other than Bob's Red Mill Gluten Free All Purpose Baking Flour (Amazon link) in the red bag, NOT the blue bag), so please know that your results may not be the same as mine if substitute with another gluten-free flour blend.

-• I've tested this recipe with all-purpose flour and it works great, so if you aren't gluten-free, you can use regular flour as a 1:1 substitute for the gluten-free flour.
+• I've tested this recipe with all-purpose flour and it works great, so if you aren't gluten-free, you can use regular flour (1 ¾ cups /219g) as a substitute for the gluten-free flour.

 • Make your own pumpkin puree instead of buying the canned stuff.
 Click here to see how easy it is and how to do it yourself.

-• Nutrition info is based on 1 vegan gluten-free muffin made with chocolate chips.
+• Nutrition info is based on one muffin made with chocolate chips and using the recipes as written.
 Nutrition info is only to be used as a rough guide.
 Click to learn how nutrition info is calculated on this website.

 Nutrition Info: